islam37/Course-Management-Systems-server/README.md

-# Course Management System - Client
+# Course Management System - server

 A **responsive web application** for browsing, enrolling, and managing courses.
 This project demonstrates practical skills in React.js, TailwindCSS, Firebase Authentication, and integration with a Node.js/Express backend with MongoDB.